Andrew Mercer Reformatory for Women: History

 In 1964, the same year the Female Refuges Act was repealed, a grand jury was convened to investigate the reformatory, and was brought to prominence by The Toronto Daily Star's front-page headline "Secret visit to Toronto dungeons: Girls' Jail Shocks Grand Jury".
 The grand jury's conclusions included finding medical care so bad that "we could find no one with anything good to say about it."
 The jury also found that the rehabilitation process was so nonexistent that "the name of the institution should be changed to jail, since it is in no sense a reform institution."
 Dungeon-like basement "bucket cells" used for solitary confinement were 1.2 m by just over 2 m, with no windows or lights.

 Although the grand jury's report was challenged at the time by the Ontario Minister of Reform Institutions, Allan Grossman, Toronto Star reporter Lotta Dempsey wrote that the paper's files were "full of stories of escapes from Mercer, harsh treatment of expectant mothers, riots", and more.

 The original Mercer Reformatory superintendent's house survives at Fraser and King.

 In July 1966, the Reformatory was the site of another riot.
 In steaming hot conditions, fifteen inmates of the 88 housed at the time fought amongst themselves, while the others remained in their cells.
 The riot began in a third-floor dormitory, moved to the second floor and ended in the Protestant Chapel on the third floor of the building.
 Sixty Metro Toronto Police officers quelled the riot.
 Four women were transferred to the Don Jail and three sent to Toronto Western Hospital.
 According to Reformatory Superintendent G. R. Thompson, the riot was sparked when a woman who was receiving medication was removed to an outside hospital.
 The woman had attempted suicide and was demanding stronger drugs, which other inmates were hoping to obtain from her.
 According to police officers, another cause was "jealousy among lesbians."

 In April 1969, the reformatory was closed, officially replaced by the Vanier Centre for Women in Brampton, which merged the three institutions of the Mercer Complex.
 The reformatory building was demolished later that year.
 All of the inmates were transferred to the Vanier Centre.

-Today, the site where the old reformatory existed is now the Alan Lamport Stadium.
+Today, the site where the old reformatory existed is now the Allan Lamport Stadium.
 All that remains from the original site is the superintendent's house at the corner of King Street and Fraser Avenue.